 In some scenarios, you may need to only work with bundles that fit specific criteria.
-Filters will help you to select those bundles, easily.
+Filters will help you to select those bundles.

 You can add a filter between two modules and check whether bundles received from the preceding modules fulfill specific filter conditions or not.
 If yes, the bundles will be passed on to the next module in the scenario.
 If not, their processing will be terminated.

-An example of how handy filters are, is if you were wanting to create a scenario with the Facebook trigger Watch posts and wanted to work only with posts containing a specific word or posts written by a specific author, a filter would make sure you received only these posts and nothing else.
+For example, if you want to create a scenario with the Facebook trigger Watch posts and you want to work only with posts containing a specific word or posts written by a specific author, a filter would make sure you receive only these posts and nothing else.

 Adding a filter